keboola/developers-docs/cli/commands/remote/workspace/create/index.md

 : Name of the workspace to be created

 `--type <string>`
-: Type of the workspace to be created.
+: Type of the workspace to be created

 `--size <string>`
 : Size of the workspace to be created.
 It is ignored for database workspaces.

 `-H, --storage-api-host <string>`
-: Keboola Connection instance url, eg. "connection.keboola.com"
+: Keboola Connection instance URL, e.g. "connection.keboola.com"

 [Global Options](/cli/commands/#global-options)